monkbroc/particlerb/README.md

 For web server applications, webhooks are better suited to process incoming events.

 ## Interacting with webhooks

-See the [Particle webhook documentation][webhook docs] for more details.

 List existing webhooks.
 Returns an `Array` of `Particle::Webhook`